-The Pupil Premium grant is an allocation of additional funding allocated to schools to support specific groups of children who are vulnerable to possible underachievement.
+The Pupil Premium grant is an allocation of additional funding provided to schools to support specific groups of children who are vulnerable to possible underachievement.
 These include those who are entitled to Free School Meals (FSM) those looked after by the local authority and children in the armed service personnel.
 (In 2012, funding was extended to include pupils who have been eligible for free school meals within the past 6 years (Ever 6)

 At Queens Drive Infant School, we use the funding to tackle a range of barriers to learning, and to ensure that eligible children are able to make the most of every opportunity to make accelerated progress and achieve at least expected standards in reading, writing and maths, we will:-